 3. VIDEO PLAYER

 This is one of the more recent video players and is an excellent app that has gathered an extremely high rating on the Google Play Store of 4.7/5 stars, which will be no surprise to its many fans.
 A good option for those who want to play high-quality video and MP3 and music files, it’s simple to use and supports an abundance of video and audio formats.
 Playback is seamless, even for ultra high definition (HD) video files, and like many of these apps, it also includes subtitle support.
-Further features include audio equalizer, easy management files, and advanced hardware acceleration, and there’s also play in background, so there’s nothing to stop you using other apps while you’re listening to your favorite sounds.
+Further features include an audio equalizer, easy management files, and advanced hardware acceleration, and there’s also play in the background, so there’s nothing to stop you using other apps while you’re listening to your favorite sounds.

 Kodi is a well-established media player and entertainment hub that needs little introduction.
 It’s more suitable for larger screens such as tablets and Android TVs, though is also worth trying out on smartphones.
 The standard skin is Estuary, but XMBC now advises that the app can work better with displays of 5-inches or more using the Estouchi skin.
-The award-winning entirely free app is attractively laid out featuring a graphical user interface and provides convenient access to videos, music, podcasts, photos, and more from the Internet, local network, hard drive, or optical disc.
+The award-winning entirely free app is attractively laid out featuring a graphical user interface and provides convenient access to free movies, videos, music, podcasts, photos, and more from the Internet, local network, hard drive, or optical disc.

 This well-known ad-supported app has plenty of features to get your teeth stuck into, with extra support available through the use of additional plugins.
 The hardware accelerated video player offers improved speeds with less battery consumption, and features streaming from network devices, multi-core (dual and quad-core) hardware decoding, subtitle support, multiple audio streams, and a child lock, and it also supports USB On-the-Go.
 Further benefits include background playback in a pop-up window, playlist support, and the ability to playback files from uncompressed RAR files.
-An ads-free version of the app is also available that includes additional functionality such as experimental support for Chromecast, support for audio headsets and external Bluetooth keyboards, and customizable gestures.
+An ad-free version of the app is also available that includes additional functionality such as experimental support for Chromecast, support for audio headsets and external Bluetooth keyboards, and customizable gestures.

 6. VIDEO PLAYER ALL FORMAT

-Video Player All Format from InShot Inc. has a very impressive 4.8/5 star rating on Google Play, and has the bonus of being completely free with no ads, as well as being simple enough to use.
+Video Player All Format from InShot Inc. has a very impressive 4.8/5 star rating on Google Play and has the bonus of being completely free with no ads, as well as being simple enough to use.
 As its name suggests, it supports all video formats and also includes 4K Ultra HD video file support.
 Features include a private folder to keep videos protected, Chromecast support, subtitle downloader, night mode, automatic identification of all video files on a device as well as the SD card, and multi playback option.
 The most recent update earlier this month included an equalizer, video preview, and further improvements, and this app is highly rated for a very good reason.

 MoboPlayer has been around for an age, and if subtitle support is particularly important to you in an Android video player app, this one has a good reputation on that score.
 It’s a solid all-around choice with wide-ranging video format support and software decoding mode, and it supports playlists, continuous playback, location and organization of videos, video thumbnail display, multiple audio streams, and video streaming through HTTP and RTSP protocols.
 The app also has a very nicely designed interface that makes it a pleasure to use.